 Lee Stockdale attended Antioch College and the University of Washington, then enlisted for three years in the Army to gain the discipline to become a writer.
 Three years turned into thirty, during which he served in Berlin, Stuttgart, Fort Benning, Kabul, The Pentagon, and other exciting locales.

-Lee has won the United Kingdom National Poetry Prize, the Sidney Lanier Poetry Prize and other prizes, was selected as a Junior Fellow to work on the St. Mark's in-the-Bowery Poetry Project at The Library of Congress Rare Books Division, holds a JD, a Master's Degree in Strategic Studies, and received his MFA from Queens University.
-His poetry collection Gorilla was released in August 2022 by Main Street Rag Publishing Company.
+Lee has won the United Kingdom National Poetry Prize, the Sidney Lanier Poetry Prize, and other prizes, was selected to work on the St. Mark's in-the-Bowery Poetry Project at The Library of Congress Rare Books Division, holds a JD from Case Western Reserve, a Master's Degree in Strategic Studies, and his MFA from Queens University.
+His debut collection, Gorilla, was published in 2022.

 Lee and his wife Gail, a potter, live in the Western North Carolina mountains where they practice hot yoga and feed the wild turkeys.